Open-Wine-Components/umu-database/README.md

 Genshin Impact          none     none                                  umu-genshin                            standalone
 ```

--   The protonfix for umu-7d690c122fde4c60bed85405f343ad10 should be a symlink to the protonfix for umu-genshin if they require the same fixes.
+-   The protonfix for umu-7d690c122fde4c60bed85405f343ad10 should be a symbolic link to the protonfix for umu-genshin if they require the same fixes.
 They -can- be independent -IF- they require different fixes or if it's a new single title and no fix exists

     Example (steam version):